lfhenrl/hhl-ui/src/pages/components/dataGrid.md

   <br>

   ## Filter
+  The filter will be added automatically by the columns type property.<br>
-  You can filter by the dropdown menu for a column by adding filter type to each column.<br>
+  You can filter by the dropdown menu for a column.<br>
   there are 6 filters.<br>
   ## String Filter
-  `filter_type="string"`: Gives a filter for strings with these conditions. <br>
+  Filter for strings with these conditions. <br>
         | "none"
         | "equal"
         | "notEqual"